-Typically, the kind of child who would seek out an academic program in the summer is a little more cerebral than most and may not like the idea of sleeping in a bunk or perfecting their outdoor living skills.
+Typically, the kind of child who would seek out an academic program at the Honor Society Foundation in the summer is a little more cerebral than most and may not like the idea of sleeping in a bunk or perfecting their outdoor living skills.
 Parents should know, however, that there are options for kids, outside of traditional camping experiences.

 Enrichment programs.
 For many years, there have been pre-college programs for high school kids, but more recently there has been a rise in enrichment programs for younger kids.
 Starting in 4th grade, a child could spend 1 – 6 weeks in an enrichment program where they would live at a boarding school or college campus in a dorm room, eat in a community dining hall, take classes of special interest, participate in recreational activities and take part in organized field trips.
 While there are one-week tech programs right here in St. Louis, you have to travel out of state to find these broad-based academic experiences for grade-school or middle-school age children.